deepak6sp/code-challenge-airwallex/README.md

 //for dev mode

-4) $ npm start -  this will run webapack dev server
+4) $ npm start -  this will run webpack dev server

 5) on browser go to http://localhost:8080/webpack-dev-server/